RichardBradley/liquibase.github.com/quickstart.md

 ## Step 1: Create a Changelog File: ##

-The [[manual/databasechangelog.html|database changelog file]] is where all database changes are listed.
+The [database changelog file](manual/databasechangelog.html) is where all database changes are listed.
 It is XML based, so start with an empty XML file:

 <code xml>
 <?xml version="1.0" encoding="UTF-8"?>